OscarCTio/OscarCTio.github.io/essays/software-engineering-reflection.md

 One thing I learned from this process is that Agile project management is not just about moving fast.
 It is about making progress visible and manageable.
 When a task was too large or unclear, it became harder to finish.
 When the task was specific, it was easier to complete and test.
 For example, “improve Manoa Pulse” is not a very useful task because it is too broad.
 A better issue would be “redirect the user to the Pulse Feed after submitting an update” because it has a clear expected result.

-I can see myself using Issue Driven Project Management outside of web development.
-For example, in a hardware or microfluidics project, I could create issues for designing a channel, fabricating a mold, testing electrode spacing, collecting impedance data, writing MATLAB analysis scripts, and documenting results.
-Even though that kind of project is not a web application, it still benefits from breaking the work into smaller tasks.
-This approach would make it easier to track experiments, assign responsibilities, and understand what still needs to be completed.

 ## Configuration Management

 Configuration management is the process of keeping track of the tools, settings, dependencies, and files needed for a project to run correctly.
 Before taking this class, I did not think much about configuration.
 I mostly thought that if the code was correct, the project should work.
 However, in ICS 314, I learned that a software project can fail even when the code is mostly correct if the configuration is wrong.